 CANTALA, Lawrence University Women’s Choir, is a select ensemble comprised of women (mostly freshmen and sophomores) whose fields of study represent the broad diversity in a liberal arts education.
-Founded in the fall of 2000, the choir performs a wide range of unique and challenging literature that includes traditional women’s literature, world folk literature and contemporary works such as From Behind the Caravan (Songs of Hafez) by Abbie Betinis, Veroslav Neumann’s Lamento di Arianna abbandonata, R. Murray Schafer’s Snowforms, Susan Botti’s Cosmosis with the LU Wind Ensemble, and Debussy’s Nocturnes with the LU Symphony Orchestra.
+Founded in the fall of 2000, the choir performs a wide range of unique and challenging literature that includes traditional women’s literature, world folk literature and contemporary works such as From Behind the Caravan (Songs of Hafez) by Abbie Betinis, Veroslav Neumann’s Lamento di Arianna abbandonata, R. Murray Schafer’s Snowforms, Susan Botti’s Cosmosis with the LU Wind Ensemble, and Debussy’s Nocturnes and Holst's The Planets with the LU Symphony Orchestra.

 In addition to its own repertoire, Cantala annually joins forces with the Lawrence University Concert Choir, Viking Chorale and Symphony Orchestra in performances of choral-orchestral masterworks.
 These ensembles have combined for performances of Pärt’s Te Deum, Lauridsen’s Mid-Winter Songs, Brahm’s A German Requiem, Britten’s War Requiem, Orff’s Carmina Burana, Verdi’s La Traviata, Handel’s Messiah, Bernstein’s Chichester Psalms, Penderecki’s Credo and Beethoven’s Ninth Symphony.